Sabified/multiplayer-rps-tutorial/tutorial.md

 ## Step 19

-Now you go back to the "onReceivedString" block and add two more "If" blocks
+Now you go back to the "onReceivedString" block and add one more "If" block

 ```blocks
 radio.onReceivedString(function (receivedString) {